 Camelids are highly social animals and really need companionship, so they must have paddock mates.
 Other camelids are best but, failing that, other species like sheep can be acceptable.

 A peculiarity of camelids is that they tend to react aggressively to strange animals such as dogs and rabbits in their paddock.
 They can become accustomed to particular dogs but the risk to all animals needs to be considered.

 Signs of aggression or bullying include continual harassment, fighting and vocalisation including "humming", and bullied animals can show injuries, excessive fence pacing and may stand apart from the group.

-In the breeding season male camelids can be more dominant and aggressive than at other times of year.
-Groups of males can be run together without incident but good supervision is necessary especially in the breeding season.
-Even castrated males can show aggression to other males, and if they do they should be managed like entire males.
-Newly mixed stock should always be carefully supervised.
+In the breeding season, male camelids can be more dominant and aggressive than at other times of the year.
+Groups of males can be run together without incident but good supervision is necessary, especially in the breeding season.
+Even castrated males can show aggression toward other males, and if they do they should be managed like entire males.
+The newly mixed stock should always be carefully supervised.

 - Camelids must always live with a companion animal.

 - Cria must be raised with other camelids.

 - When camelids are mixed with unfamiliar camelids they must be managed to minimise the effects of aggression.

 Full details of the Code are available free of charge on the Ministry of Primary Industries website –

 You'll find plenty more interesting and practical information about farming alpacas elsewhere on the website.
 In particular, there is a series of five articles about alpaca behaviour, their health and disease, management and breeding.